Learn more about pricing for payments through Japanese convenience stores on adyen.com.

 - 7-Eleven: Local entity is required.

-econtext does not require a direct contract; with the exception of 7-Eleven, all convenience stores do not require a local entity.
+econtext does not require a direct contract.
+All other convenience stores do not require a local entity, except for 7-Eleven.

 How to pay at convenience stores

-After shoppers select to pay through 7-Eleven or other Japanese convenience stores on your website or mobile app:
+After shoppers select to pay through 7-Eleven or other Japanese convenience stores on your website:

 - Shoppers are prompted to provide their full name, telephone number, and email address.

-- Shoppers are presented with a voucher that contains a payment reference.
+- Depending on which convenience store the shopper selects, they are either redirected to 7-Eleven's page, or are presented with the voucher within your website.
 The voucher is also sent to the shopper's email (except for 7-Eleven).

-- Shoppers can then go to a Konbini to proceed with the payment.
-They need to provide the reference number and the phone number to get a voucher ticket.
+- Shoppers can then go to a 7-Eleven or other Japanese convenience stores to complete the payment.
+They need to provide the reference number and their phone number to get a voucher ticket.

 - Shoppers present the voucher ticket to the cashier, and pays in cash.